TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 2) Detainees may not send packages by mail, unless granted permission to do so by the jail administrator.
 The detainee shall provide for the postage cost for mailing a package.

-3) Outgoing mail shall be clearly marked with the sender's name and identification number.
-Mail not clearly marked in this manner shall be returned to the sender if the sender's identity is known, and if not, the mail shall be destroyed.
+3) Outgoing mail shall be clearly marked with the detainee's name and identification number.
+Mail not clearly marked shall be returned to the sender if the sender's identity is known and, if not, the mail shall be destroyed.

 4) Outgoing mail shall be collected Monday through Friday and delivered to the U.S. Postal Service promptly.